cloudposse/github-action-atmos-terraform-plan/README.md

 -->

-This is GitHub Action that can be used as a workflow for automatic updates via Pull Requests in your infrastructure repository according to versions in components sources.
+This Github Action is used to run Terraform plan for a single, Atmos supported component and save the given planfile to S3 and DynamoDB.

 ---